BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Maswik Lodge

 Maswik also has a general store with a deli, a food court, and The Pizza Pub.
 There are 280 rooms located in 12 two-story buildings.
-Maswik Lodge is currently being renovated but their rooms already contain mini-fridges, TV, A/C, and hair dryers.
+Maswik Lodge was built in 1928 but has been recently renovated.
+Their rooms already contain mini-fridges, TV, A/C, and hair dryers.

 Yavapai Lodge